Personal Injury Lawyer Peachtree City, GA

 When dealing with a personal injury, the last thing any of us want to worry about is how to afford legal representation.
 Medical bills pile up, lost wages create financial stress, and the idea of paying a personal injury lawyer upfront can feel overwhelming.
 That’s why most Peachtree City, GA personal injury lawyers, including us, work on a contingency fee basis—a system designed to give everyone access to legal help without worrying about upfront costs.

 A contingency fee means we don’t get paid unless we win the case.
-Instead of charging an hourly rate or requiring a large retainer, we at Council & Associates, LLC agree to take a percentage of the final settlement or court award.
-If we don’t secure compensation for our client, they owe us nothing for our services.
+Instead of charging an hourly rate or requiring a large retainer, our attorneys agree to take a percentage of the final settlement or court award.
+If we don’t secure compensation for you, you owe us nothing for our services.
 This structure allows injury victims to pursue their claims without financial risk.

 For example, if we help secure a $100,000 settlement and our agreed fee is 33%, our portion would be $33,000, while the client receives $67,000 (minus any additional case costs).